 Restricted ability to open your mouth without pain

 Not every TMJ patient has all of these symptoms.
 A combination of symptoms, or one extremely painful symptom can indicate TMJ.
-The best way to understand your symptoms and get an accurate diagnosis is to set up an appointment with Dr. Castaneda.
+The best way to understand your symptoms and get an accurate diagnosis is to set up an appointment with any of our dentists.

 Simple Self Treatment Methods for TMJ